alphayellow1/AlphaYellowWidescreenFixes/README.md

-# Secret Agent Barbie - Widescreen Fix
+# AlphaYellow Widescreen Fixes
-This fix aims to fix HUD and FOV in Secret Agent Barbie (2001).
+This page aims to add widescreen support and fix FOV in old PC games.